What is Psychiatric Nursing?

 Psychiatric Nurses undertake a structured education programme (a 4 year degree programme) which provides them with the knowledge, skills and attitudes to meet the needs of the person and family in an individualised, empowering and culturally sensitive manner.

-Psychiatric nurses provide person centered care and treatment on a 24 hour basis.
+Psychiatric nurses provide person centred care and treatment on a 24 hour basis.
 The focus of psychiatric care depends on where the person is receiving care e.g. as an inpatient or in their home, and how well they are able they are to manage their mental health difficulties at the particular time.

 Nursing interventions will also depend on other factors such as the person’s age, their “mental health wellness” or “illness”, physical wellbeing and the levels of family support they have.